USING YOUR NEW THERAPY BALLS

 EXERCISE 5: FINGER SIDE SQUEEZES – ALL FINGERS

-Hold your therapy ball between the side of your index finger and your thumb.
+Hold the therapy ball between the side of your index finger and your thumb.

-Do the same between your index finger and middle finger.
+Repeat the same process between your index and middle fingers.

 Repeat 5 times.